Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-1.md

 > If you do bind your volume to the `/data` path of the container, you need to specify the location in the startup command.
 More on the startup command will be covered in [part 3]().

 Run the Compose services by executing `docker compose up -d`.
-You can now stop and delete the Azurite container (`docker rm -f azurite`), re-run it by running `docker compose up -d` and you'd still see the same blob in your Azure Storage Explorer.
+You can now stop and delete the Azurite container (`docker rm -f azurite`), re-run it by running `docker compose up -d` and you'd keep your data.

 You can also inspect the Docker volume (`docker volume inspect azurite-demo_blobs`) or use Docker Desktop to view the volume like so:
 ![Docker Desktop volume inspect](/assets/images/2024-08-07-azurite-with-https-in-docker/docker-desktop-volume-inspect.png)

-> Don't panic if you don't see any content in your volume yet.
-Set up the Azure Storage Explorer and upload an item to a container as specified in the next paragraph.
-Afterwards, check out your volume.

 ## Setting up the Azure Storage Explorer